lcarsde/lcarswm/readme.md

 * App menu in the normal screen mode on the primary screen that lists all active windows with
   * a window selection button (blue with program name)
   * a close button (red, small without text)
+* Windows are resized when the screen resolution is changed and the size depends on the window manager mode.
+* Windows are always opened on the primary monitor
+* If a monitor is removed, it's windows are moved to the primary monitor
+* The settings file contains key handling and general settings per user and is created as `~/.config/lcarswm/settings.xml` if it doesn't exist and can be edited afterwards
   * Key handling
     * Windows-key + Q closes the window manager
     * Windows-key + M toggles the display mode between normal, maximized and fullscreen
     * Alt-key + Tab toggles through the windows
     * Alt-key + Up/Down moves the active window to other monitors
     * Alt-key + F4 closes the active window
-  * Windows are resized when the screen resolution is changed and the size depends on the window manager mode.
     * Other key combinations can be connected to commands via a settings file
     * Modifier keys are
       * Shift
       * Ctrl
       * Alt
       * Win / Lin / Super
       * Meta
       * Hyper
-* The settings file is created as `~/.config/lcarswm/settings.xml` if it doesn't exist and can be edited afterwards
+  * General settings
+    * title: title that is displayd in the top bar in normal and maximized mode
+    * title-image: optional, path to image in XPM format, if set, it will be shown instead of the title.
+Should have a height of 40px and be at least 16px shorter then the normal modes' top bar.
+    * font: the font used for drawing the title and the window titles

 ## Pictures
 Here are some pictures from the VirtualBox test environment.